SkylineCommunications/dataminer-docs/connector-help/connector_help/Digimetrics Aurora.md

 ### Machines page

-The **Machines** page displays a table with all the machines of the Auroraweb service.
+The **Machines** page displays a table with all the machines of the Aurora web service.

 This table will be refreshed every 60 minutes.